ScreenAgent for Windows

 -

-Open the ScreenAgent employee again, then go to the Access Keys tab and generate an access key.
+Open the ScreenAgent employee again and go to the Security tab.
+Click Add access key to generate an access key.

 -